VitorCorrea98/VitorCorrea98/README.md

 Some quick facts about me:
 - I'm deep into **TypeScript** and backend development
 - I love working with **DDD and decoupled architecture**
-- Currently exploring **Arch Linux with i3**, Neovim and a full terminal-based workflow 🧪

 But life’s not just code, right?
 When I’m not coding, you’ll probably find me: